ibm-cloud-docs/power-iaas/global-replication-service.md

 To switch back to the volume group on the primary site, you must perform the volume group stop and start operations from the primary site.
 You can use the volume group `stop` command and wait until `ReplicationStatus` status changes to `disabled` value.
 Then, use the volume group `start` command with the `--source master` option to start the volume group.
 For more information about commands, see [Perform an action on a volume group](/apidocs/power-cloud#pcloud-volumegroups-action-post) API.

+Verify that the action that you perform on a volume group meets the current state of the volume group.
+Otherwise, an error message appears indicating that the volume group is not in the expected state.
+{: attention}

+The error message appears when you perform the following actions:
+- Stop a volume group when the `ReplicationStatus` is in the `disabled` state.
+- Start a volume group when the `ReplicationStatus` is in the `enabled` state or `available` state.
+- Reset a volume group that is not in the error state.